by Luke Wayne

 "I adjure you by the Lord to have this letter read to all the brethren," (Thessalonians 5:27).

-If a book was considered useful but not inspired Scripture by early Christian churches or Jewish synagogues, it was to be read at other times and not during the public gathering of the congregation.
-Paul seems to be encouraging his letters to be read before the churches as Scripture rather than passed around as merely a useful writing.
-Not only does Paul see the Gospel of Luke as Scripture, he apparently understood his own apostolic letters to the churches to be Scripture.
-We see confirmation of this early understanding of Paul's letters in the writings of Peter.
+When early Christian churches or Jewish Synagogues considered a book useful but not inspired Scripture, it was recommended reading for other times but was not read during the public gathering of the congregation.
+Paul seems to encourage the reading of his letters before the churches as Scripture rather than having them passed around as merely a useful writing.
+Paul not only sees the Gospel of Luke as Scripture, he apparently understood his own apostolic letters to the churches to be Scripture.
+We see confirmation of this early understanding of Paul's letters in the writings of Peter as well.
 In Peter 1:20-21 we read:

 "Know this first of all, that no prophecy of Scripture is a matter of one's own interpretation, for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God."